 The controversial decision to cut ties with long-time developer Yuke’s is cited as one of the key reasons for WWE 2K20’s failure.
 It meant that in-house studio Visual Concepts was left to finish a part-developed title on its own.
 Yuke’s had helmed the series since its PS1 inception as WWF Smackdown back in the year 2000.

-Reddit poster madrid_357 has a GM Mode concept so comprehensive I can only recommend you read it in full.
+For instance, Reddit poster madrid_357 had a GM Mode concept so comprehensive I can only recommend you read it in full.
 (Brew a cuppa first.)
 Highlights include: “Ticket prices of the shows are changeable.
 You can have multiple sponsors.
 If you have a good show, you see that in the TV ratings, match ratings, even the new subscribers of WWE Network.
 You have your shows in different cities: some stadiums could have 50,000 seats while [another] has 30,000 seats.
 You must plan [financially], and can even hold your show in the WWE Development Center with just 5,000 seats – no costs because of no rental of the arena, but also you won't get many new fans because you stay in your territory.”

-At the very least, argues Vanquishx208 on the official 2K forums, GM Mode should be merged with the feature that replaced it.
+At the very least, argues Vanquishx208 on the official 2K forums, GM Mode should have been merged with the feature that replaced it.
 “I'm okay with it being separate from Universe Mode.
 However, I'm also not opposed to certain aspects of GM Mode being added to Universe Mode.
 Such as a yearly Draft, Match/Show Ratings, Trades, etc. If these GM Mode features are added to Universe Mode, I think it's important to have an option to turn them off for the Universe players that don't want this aspect of control.”

-Fellow poster MADNESS_NH97 argues that in-match physics must be the priority.
+Fellow poster MADNESS_NH97 argued that in-match physics must be the priority.
 “The interactivity between moves and the environment needs to improve.
 I've been asking for this since WWE 2K15.
 By that I don't mean carry moves, but any move – like a suplex, or powerbomb, or spear – done near the barricade, steps, or ropes.
 They should connect with these parts of the environment.
 When doing a German Suplex with Brock Lesnar, towards the barricade, the opponent should be ragdolled into it, instead of both wrestlers just sliding around so the animation plays out the way it does usually.”

 For nickvcami on Reddit, it all comes back to the WWE 2K22 roster.
 “I hope we can introduce way more NXT superstars for the new game.
 It would be great to play with Karrion Kross, Damien Priest, Walter/Imperium.
 With the introduction of the NXT superstars we could have a Showcase of the best NXT matches of all time.
 Just like in WWE 2K14, where we had all of the WrestleManias.”